abogoyavlensky/manifest-edn/README.md

                           :filepath "js/alpinejs.min.js"}])
  ```

-This will download the specified files and save them to the `resources/public` directory.
+This will download the specified files and save them by default to the `resources/public` directory under `:filepath`.
 As a second argument you can specify a path to a directory where you want to save the assets:
 ```clojure
 (manifest/fetch-assets! ...